modirishabh/GCP/Solution-Architect/Cool-concepts/Readme.md

 - **Use Filestore** for shared access across multiple instances.
 - **Use Persistent Disk** for low-latency, single-VM workloads like databases.

+## Disaster Recovery (DR)

+Disaster Recovery protects your application from the **failure of an entire region**.
+It ensures that operations can resume quickly even if a full regional outage occurs.

+### Hot DR Pattern

+A **Hot DR** setup maintains a **fully active and synchronized** copy of your system in another region.
+Since the backup system is live, it can **instantly take over traffic** with minimal or no downtime.

+**Key points:**
+- Data is continuously replicated between regions.
+- Traffic can be redirected immediately in case of primary region failure.
+- Useful for mission-critical applications requiring near-zero downtime.
+## Cloud Armor Purpose

+**Cloud Armor** protects applications from **DDoS attacks** and serves as a **Web Application Firewall (WAF)**.

+- Can defend against threats like **SQL injection** and **Cross-Site Scripting (XSS)**.
+- Operates at the **network edge** to block malicious traffic before it reaches backend services.

 ---

 ## Key Differences